jart/scriptus/docs/userguide.md

 ##A note on Twitter

-On Twitter, people are asked questions using @mentions and questions are tracked using #hashtags.
-Responses are sent back to Scriptus in the same way.
+On Twitter, people are asked questions using @mentions.
+Responses are sent back to Scriptus by replying to the tweets sent by Scriptus.
 Anything after "//" will be ignored.
 For example:

-1. @robotoscriptu tweets `@ianso #ef3hED electing HOW many presidents-for-life?!`
+1. @robotoscriptu tweets `@ianso electing HOW many presidents-for-life?!`
-2. @ianso tweets `@robotoscriptu #ef3hED 4 //but I can depose them whenever I want!`
+2. @ianso replied with `@robotoscriptu 4 //but I can depose them whenever I want!`

-In the above exchange, the hashtag `#ef3hED` is used by Scriptus to match the reply from `ianso` to the question asked by `robotoscriptu`. `ianso` has replied "4".
+In the above exchange, Twitter marks the second tweet as being a reply to the first if the "reply" function is used, and this is how Scriptus matches the answer from `ianso` to the question asked by `robotoscriptu`. `ianso` has replied "4".

 At present, Twitter prevents users from sending identical status updates within a certain time period.
 This can sometimes present a problem for Scriptus if a running program needs the same input twice.
 In this case, adding something random after a "//" will make the status update unique enough for Twitter.